junaidzm13/COMP2113_40/README.md

   -	Will then update each user’s profile
   -	Will then output the updated profile of each user.

+#### roll_dice
-**roll_dice**: This function will generate a random number between 1 and 6 imitating a dice.
+This function generates a random number between 1 and 6 imitating a dice.
 If there is a 6, it will roll the dice again.
-If there are three 6's in a row, the player looses his turn.
+If there are three 6's in a row, the player loses his turn.

+#### set_the_board
-**set_the_board**: This function takes a 15x15 2D-Array, a dynamic array of structure Player_current_details and an integer representing the number of players.
+This function takes a 15x15 2D-Array, a dynamic array of structure Player_current_details and an integer representing the number of players.
 It populates the array with the required strings that immitates a ludo board.

-**show_board**:This function will take an array as a parameter and will show the board as an output to the screen.

-**available_tokens**:

-**select_token**:

-**read_username**:

-**create_new**:

-**load_profile**:

-**enter_username**:

-**getxp**:

-**tokens_unlock**:

-**update_profile**:

-**token_movement**:

-**itoc**: This function takes a single integer and converts it to the type char.

-**ctoi**: This function takes a numerical character and converts it to the type int.

-**check_digit**:

-**can_move**:

-**will_kill**:

-**has_won**: This function takes a 2-D array representing a board and an integer representing the player number (1, 2, 3 or 4) and outputs a boolean representing whether the player has won or not.

-**linear_search**:

-**searchVector**:

-**printVector**:

-**populateVector**:

-**make_a_move**:

-**replace_old_position**:

-**replace_new_position**:

-**send_home**:

-**read_username:** This function will prompt the user for the username input and will accordingly either load the user’s profile or will ask for confirmation to create a new user with that username.

-**create_board:** This function will create a board as an array.

-**show_board:** This function will take an array as a parameter and will show the board as an output to the screen.

-**which_token:** This function will take 3 parameters: an array representing a board, an integer representing the result of rolling a dice and a character representing the player's token symbol.
-And will output to the screen the tokens (1 to 4) that the player is allowed to move depending on the tokens' current positions and the number obtained from rolling a dice.
-Will keep prompting the user unless the user inputs the number of the allowed token.
-The function will return this token number.
-If all tokens will be unable to move, the function will return -1.

-**kills_token:** This function will take 4 parameters: an array representing the board, 2 integers, one is a token number, the other is a number say dice_output representing the output of a dice and 1 character representing the player's token symbol.
-This function will check whether the move made by the player will kill any other player’s token.
-Function will return a boolean representing true or false.
-(Killing means whether the current player’s token will land on any other player’s token which is not on a safe point called a star)

-**make_move:** This function will take 4 parameters.
-An array representing the board, two integers representing the token (between 1 and 4) and the number of steps that it will move and a character representing the current player's token symbol.
-The function will modify the array representing the board accordingly.

-**has_won:** This function will take 2 parameters, a character representing the user’s token symbol and an array representing the board to check whether the user defined by that symbol has won the game.
-Function will return a boolean.

-**update_profile:** This function will take 3 parameters, a string representing the user’s username, an integer representing the number of users and third an integer representing the rank of the user.
-The function will update the user’s profile by updating the data in his/her text file (\<username\>.txt).
+#### show_board
+This function takes a 2-D array representing a board, a pointer pointing to the dynamic array containing structure Player_current_details and an integer representing the number of players as a parameter and will show the board as an output to the screen.

+#### select_token
+This function takes three parameters two strings, one representing the available tokens to the user depending on user's XP and other representing the already chosen tokens by other players, and one integer representing the length of the the second string.
+This function prompts the user to choose tokens from the displayed list of available tokens.
+**Helper function**
+*available_tokens*
+This function is a helper function to select_token and takes same parameters as select_token.
+It returns a string containing all the tokens availabale to user.

+#### enter_username
+This function takes no parameter.
+Prompts the user to enter his/her username.
+Calls read_username to check whether such a username exists.
+If it does returns that username if it does not creates a new file \<username\>.txt and returns the new username entered.
+**Helper functions**
+*read_username*:
+This function takes a string username and returns a boolean whether such a username exists in the file *usernames.txt* or not.

+*create_new*
+This function takes a string representing a new username, and creates a text file \<username\>.txt representing the profile of the user.

+#### load_profile
+This function takes a structure *Profile* as pass by reference and a string representing user's username.
+This function reads the file of the user and populates the structure accordingly.

+#### update_profile
+This function takes *Profile* structure representing a profile of a user as pass-by-reference and two integers, one representing the number of players and the other the rank obtained by the user.
+This function updates the user's text file and updates the structure as well.
+**Helper functions:**
+*getxp*
+This function takes an integer representing the rank of the player and returns an integer representing xp gained.

+*tokens_unlock*
+This function takes an integer representing the level and returns a string representing the token unlocked on that particular level.

+#### output_profile
+This function takes a user's profile as data structure *Profile* and outputs to the screen the updated profile of the user.

+#### make_a_move:

+**Helper Functions:**

+*token_movement*
+Takes 4 integers as parameters: player_number, dice_roll, row_index and col_index (the last are passed-by-reference). row_index and col_index represents the current row and column indices of the token.
+The function based on the player_number and dice_roll modifies the row_index and col_index to represent new row and column indices of the token.

+*itoc*: This function takes a single integer *num* and converts it to the type char.

+*ctoi*: This function takes a numerical character and converts it to the type int.

+*check_digit*
+This function is used to protect the program against crashing.
+This function takes a string, checks if its a single digit and returns the digit as an integer.
+If its not a single digit the function keeps on promping the user to enter a single digit.

+*can_move*
+This function takes 4 parameters, a 2-D 15x15 array representing the board, 2 integers, one representing the player number and the other representing the dice_roll and 4th a string representing the chosen token.
+This function returns a boolean checking whether the particular token can move or not.

+*will_kill*
+This function takes 5 parameters, a 2-D 15x15 array representing the board, 3 integers, one representing the player number and the other two representing the new row and column indices of the token respectively and 5th a string representing the chosen token.
+This function checks whether this token kills another token, if it does this token will return the string containing the token being killed.
+If no token is being killed, this function will return an empty string.

+*has_won*: This function takes a 2-D array representing a board and an integer representing the player number (1, 2, 3 or 4) and outputs a boolean whether the player has won or not.

+*linear_search*
+This function takes 3 parameters an integer array representing position (row index = position\[0\] and col index = position\[1\]), a 2-D string array (board) and a string (token).
+This function searches the board for the token represented by the string.
+If such token is found it modifies the position array representing the position of the token otherwise both array elements are assigned -1.

+*searchVector*
+This function takes two arguments an integer vector *dices* and an integer *selected_dice*.
+This function searches the vector and returns the first index where selected_dice is found.
+Otherwise, returns -1.

+*printVector*
+This function prints a integer vector *dices* containing all the dice rolls in a prescribed fashion.

+*populateVector*
+This function takes an integer vector *v* (passed-by-reference), and two integers one representing total number of dice rolls *Num_of_rolls* and the other representing the value of the dice roll that's not equal to 6, *dice_number*.
+This function populates the vector with the all the obtained dice rolls at a single turn.

+*replace_old_position*

+*replace_new_position*

+*send_home*